 Here’s what to do if you witness a cardiac arrest

 Cardiac arrest occurs when the heart malfunctions and stops working suddenly.
 It sometimes happens without warning and requires immediate treatment.
-According to the American Heart Association, approximately 356,000 people in the U.S. experience cardiac arrest outside of the hospital annually.
+According to the American Heart Association, more than 350,000 people in the U.S. experience cardiac arrest outside of the hospital annually.

 Bystander knowledge and intervention are vital to ensure a person has the best chance of survival.
 So, what should you do if you suspect someone is in cardiac arrest?